HannesStark/bachelorThesis/README.md

 can be attributed to different high level input features like topographic classes common for the field of remote sensing.
 Visualizations are produced to gain insight and an understanding of the information captured in the latent space of the variational autoencoders.
-Moreover, it is observed how dierent architectural choices aect the reconstructions and the latent space.
+Moreover, it is observed how different architectural choices affect the reconstructions and the latent space.
 Code to reproduce the experiments is publicly available here: https://github.com/HannesStaerk/bachelorThesis.*